awsdocs/aws-config-developer-guide/doc_source/remediation.md

    For existing rules, select the noncompliant rule from the rule list and choose the **Actions** dropdown list\.

 1. From the **Actions** dropdown list, choose **Manage remediation**\.
 Select "Automatic remediation" and then choose the appropriate remediation action from the recommended list\.
+**Note**
+You can only manage remediations for non\-service linked AWS Config rules\.
+For more information, see [ Service\-Linked AWS Rules](https://docs.aws.amazon.com/config/latest/developerguide/service-linked-awsconfig-rules.html)\.

    Depending on the selected remediation action, you see specific parameters or no parameters\.